outcoldman/docker-splunk-cluster/README.md

 - `INIT_GENERAL_PASS_4_SYMM_KEY` - set `pass4SymmKey` for the License Cluster.
 Defaults to `general-changeme`.

+> NOTE: you can put your license (if you have one) under `./node/deployment/` before you build and License Master automatically will add this license to the pool

 ##### License Slave

 - Does not require KVStore.